Most states need motorcycle owners to have proof of insurance before allowing the bike registration process to proceed.

 Exact wait times vary by state, but it can take up to 30 days to receive your motorcycle license plate and tags.
-If you haven’t received one by then, it might be necessary to request an extension of your temporary one to stay in legal compliance.
+If you haven’t received one by then, requesting an extension of your temporary one might be necessary to stay in legal compliance.

 Custom license plates can take up to 12 weeks to arrive.

-Although proof of insurance isn’t necessary to purchase a motorcycle, it is usually required when you register it.
+Although proof of insurance isn’t necessary to purchase a motorcycle, but it is usually required when registering it.
 Whether it’s the minimum or something more, the policy should cover your worst-case scenario if something happens while riding your bike.

 Can you register your motorcycle without having the insurance first?
 The requirement might vary from state to state.
 Here’s all you need to know about it.